steveschr/BMS-for-Sailboat/Readme.md

 * All settings as well as errors saved to EEPROM.
 * Single knob control with 4 line LCD display.
 * Configurable alarm thresholds.
+* External alarm ready
-* Provision for external alarm and pack disconnect as suggested by ABYC.
+* Pack disconnect function as suggested by ABYC.
 * Can easily be modified for seperate charge & load busses.